 | Gross rental income | 2,300 | |

-Simplified surplus says +RM 628.
-Full stack lands at break-even.
-The delta is RM 653 — almost exactly one full unit of "hidden cost" that the listing page never shows.
+Simplified surplus says +RM 628 (rent minus instalment).
+The full stack lands at break-even.
+The delta is RM 653, almost exactly one full unit of "hidden cost" that the listing page never shows.

-Why is this still a credible property?
+Why is a unit like this still credible?
 Three reasons:

 - The data is bulletproof.
-46 sale comparables is as deep as it gets in the sub-RM 500K KL market.
+Dozens of sale comparables is as deep as it gets in the sub-RM 500K KL market.
 You are not gambling on the price.

 - KL vacancy is genuinely lower than the standard 8.3 percent assumption.
-This particular building sits near MRR2 with good highway access — real vacancy in comparable developments runs 4 to 5 percent.
-Bump that from 6 percent to 4 percent in the calculation and the full surplus moves to +RM 21/month.
+A building with good highway access near the MRR2 sees real vacancy of 4 to 5 percent in comparable developments.
+Bump that from 6 percent to 4 percent in the calculation and the full result moves to +RM 21/month.

 - Negotiation leverage.
-46 sale comparables means you know the median and can anchor your offer accordingly.
-Knock 4 percent off and the instalment drops by RM 67/month — that alone pushes the 12-cost surplus to +RM 42.
+Deep comparable data means you know the median and can anchor your offer accordingly.
+Knock 4 percent off and the instalment drops by RM 67/month, which alone pushes the 12-cost result to +RM 42.

 High rental demand typically means lower real vacancy.
 The standard 8.3 percent assumption is for average conditions.
-For a development with 39 rental comparables and strong flow, real vacancy is closer to 4 to 5 percent.
+For a development with strong rental flow, real vacancy is closer to 4 to 5 percent.

 | Line | Value (RM) |